selrach/ea/README.md

 dist/

-This is where you can run your code from.
+This is where the compiled code resides, you can just open index.html within this directory to see the proof of concept.

 ## See it on your computer.